+•

+000

 WHERE PARTIES CANNOT AGREE ON THE NATURE OF APPROPRIATE DATA PROTECTION MEASURES, SHOULD AN ARBITRAL TRIBUNAL HAVE THE POWER TO IMPOSE MEASURES ON THEM?

-SHOULD THE ARBITRAL TRIBUNAL HAVE POWER TO IMPOSE SANCTIONS ON A PARTY THAT BREACHES DATA SECURITY MEASURES THAT HAVE BEEN AGREED OR ORDERED?
+SHOULD THE ARBITRAL TRIBUNAL

+AGREED OR ORDERED?

+ON A PARTY THAT BREACHES DATA The level of sensitivity/commercial value of the documents/ information likely to be introduced into the arbitration The consequences for a party/the parties if someone were to gain unauthorised access to the documents/information The level of risk of unauthorised data access that each party to the arbitration is willing to tolerate The cost (if any) of implementing the proposed measures The tec hnical knowle edge/ tech nnical reso urces of f those nvolve d in th e arbitı ation The financial resources of those involved in the arbitration The identity of the parties and whether they are likely to attract cyber-attack The extent to which the proposed security measures may hinder the ability of a party to present its case

+58%

+61%

+•••••

+• 0

+• 0

+0

+• 🖸

 HOW SHOULD ANY ADDITIONAL COST BURDEN OF SECURITY MEASURES ORDERED BY AN ARBITRAL TRIBUNAL BE ADDRESSED?
-32% costs should be dealt with on a case by case basis own costs

-35% costs should be treated in the same way as other costs
+10/ Cybersecurity in Arbitration Proceedings

-CYBERSECURITY MEASURES: USED AND DESIRED

-We were interested in exploring the correlation between cybersecurity measures that are adopted or imposed in practice and cybersecurity measures that respondents thought it would be desirable to adopt.
+CYBERSECURITY MEASURES: USED AND DESIRED We were interested in exploring the correlation between cybersecurity measures that are adopted or imposed in practice and cybersecurity measures that respondents thought it would be desirable to adopt.
 We asked respondents to indicate, by reference to a list of measures provided, which data security/mitigation steps to protect electronic documents/information had been agreed by the parties or imposed by the tribunal in arbitrations in which they had been involved.
 For comparison purposes, we then asked respondents which of those same measures they thought it would be desirable to adopt in an arbitration.
 In nearly all cases the percentage of respondents who felt a particular measure to be desirable was significantly higher than the percentage of respondents who had seen that measure used in practice in an arbitration in which they were involved.
 The table opposite sets out the findings in full.

-of respondents thought it desirable for electronic documents be transferred by means of a secure shared portal platform.

-Opposed to 55% who had seen the measure in practice.

-of respondents thought it desirable for electronic documents to of respondents thought it desirable that steps be taken to verify that participants in an arbitration have in place appropriate firewalls and antispyware and/or antivirus software.

-Opposed to 12% who had seen the measure in practice.

-of respondents thought it desirable that data preservation policies be put in place that limit retention of electronic documents by a party after the arbitration is over.
+of respondents thought it desirable for electronic documents to B336 of respondents thought it desirable for electronic documents be transferred by means of a secure shared portal platform.
+Opposed to 55% who had seen the measure in practice. of respondents thought it desirable that steps be taken to verify Opposed to 12% who had seen the measure in practice. of respondents thought it desirable that data preservation policies be put in place that limit retention of electronic documents by a party after the arbitration is over.
 Opposed to 23% who had seen the measure in practice.
+CYBERSECURITY MEASURES Restricting the use of emails for sending electronic documents/other information.
+Transfer of electronic documents by secure shared portal platform or similar.
+Provision of screen-viewable-only documents.